Theological Animation

 No accident perhaps that Fleischer and many of his colleagues were Jewish immigrants: they were, like most of the jazz players to which they were drawn, brilliant artists marginalized by racial-ethnic codes.
 I think of their early cartoons as a sort of midrash on America, reflecting a longing for life-after-transfiguration: all good.

-Any theology that loses sight of that sort of mystical vision of the world-as-it-should-be cannot hope to struggle for redemption in a all-too-real world that could not be further from a Fleischer cartoon.
+Any theology that loses sight of that sort of mystical vision of the world-as-it-should-be cannot hope to struggle for redemption in the all too real world-as-it-is, a world that could not be further from a Fleischer cartoon.
 And that’s why I strive to practice theological animation.